Mandipbhattarai/Finance-Tracker/README.md

 # Finance Tracker

-This project is a personal finance management application developed as a part of the academic curriculum at Pimpri Chinchwad College of Engineering.
+This project is a personal finance management application developed as a part of the academic curriculum.
 It provides users with a user-friendly interface to track and manage their financial transactions and expenses.

 ## Features